Key Takeaways

 Dinnerware for Every Dinner with Lenox

 Lenox has been providing beautiful, high-quality products for over 130 years.
-Our dishes and flatware sets have seen all kinds of dinners; from the White House to the Met Gala, from your dining room table to your patio.
+Our dishes have seen all kinds of dinners; from the White House to the Met Gala, from your dining room table to your patio.
 We passionately believe that every meal deserves special treatment.

 We trust our products to hold up to whatever life throws your way, but we still offer our Replacement Promise—just in case.
 Because we know, life can get messy.

-We’re honored to have been at your table for over a century, and with Lenox, your dinnerware will be passed down in your family for centuries to come.
+We’re honored to have been at your table for over a century, and with Lenox, your ceramic dinnerware pieces will be passed down in your family for centuries to come.